bennyistanto/msc-thesis/README.md

 # How Far Can Bias Correction Improve Daily Satellite Precipitation?

-Master's thesis (IPB University, 2026) on the hybrid LSEQM+DL bias correction framework for daily Integrated Multi-satellitE Retrievals for GPM Late Run (IMERG-L) precipitation over Indonesia, with gauge validation against 171 independent BMKG stations.
+Master's thesis (Bogor Agricultural University, 2026) on the hybrid LSEQM+DL bias correction framework for daily Integrated Multi-satellitE Retrievals for GPM Late Run (IMERG-L) precipitation over Indonesia, with gauge validation against 171 independent BMKG stations.

 > **Status:** final draft submitted to the IPB Applied Climatology
 > programme.
 See the parent code repository for the implementation